luisdavim/synthetic-checker/README.md

-    synthetic-checker/TLS: "false" # set this if all ports use TLS, defaults to false and only port 443 will use a TLS check synthetic-checker/noTLS: "false" # set this to disable TLS checks and use connection checks only, defaults to false synthetic-checker/endpoints: "/healthz,/readyz" # comma separated list of endpoints to build urls for HTTP checks
+    synthetic-checker/TLS: "false" # set this if all ports use TLS, defaults to false and only port 443 will use a TLS check synthetic-checker/noTLS: "false" # set this to disable TLS checks and use connection checks only, defaults to false synthetic-checker/endpoints: "/healthz,/readyz" # comma separated list of endpoints to build urls for HTTP checks synthetic-checker/configFrom: "cfgSecret" # name of a k8s secret, in the same namespace as the Ingress, with check configuration
 spec:
   ingressClassName: nginx-example
   rules: